 Chemotherapy drugs are given through a vein with an intravenous (IV) infusion.
 Your doctor determines the number of treatments needed based on the stage of the cancer.

 NYU Langone specialists conduct clinical trials to evaluate the effectiveness of new chemotherapy drugs and new combinations of chemotherapy drugs for women with endometrial cancer.
 Your doctor can tell you if you are eligible to participate in one of these trials.

 Managing Side Effects

-Our physicians are careful to prescribe the chemotherapy dose that is most effective and causes the fewest side effects.
+Our doctors are careful to prescribe the chemotherapy dose that is most effective and causes the fewest side effects.
 Still, you may experience nausea, vomiting, loss of appetite, mouth sores, hair loss, or neuropathy—nerve damage that can cause numbness, tingling, pain, and weakness.
-Your doctor can prescribe supportive medication to alleviate these side effects and suggest integrative therapies that may provide additional assistance.
+Your doctor can prescribe medication to alleviate these side effects and suggest integrative therapies that may provide additional assistance.

 Some chemotherapy drugs trigger menopause in women who still have their ovaries.
 If you want to have children after treatment for endometrial cancer, your doctor can discuss fertility-preserving options with you and refer you to the reproductive medicine specialists at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York.

 Perlmutter Cancer Center specialists provide care and support during treatment.Browse Doctors